Revenge (2017 film): Plot

 Jen regains consciousness and, while bleeding, is able to painfully free herself but with a piece of the tree branch still stuck through her torso.
 When the men return, she hides.
 With night approaching, they split up to cover more ground.
 Jen catches Dimitri alone, but he grabs her face and holds her underwater.
 She grabs his hunting knife and stabs him in the eye.
 With Dimitri dead, Jen takes his shotgun and hides in a cave.
 She remembers she has Richard's peyote and takes it, before entering a heightened state of mind when she removes the branch and heats a beer can in the fire to cauterize the wound.
 The artwork on the can leaves a perfect brand/scar of a phoenix on her belly.
 After a series of nightmares of the men hunting her, Jen leaves the cave to deal with them.

-Richard and Stan find Dimitri's body in the water.
+The next morning, Richard and Stan find Dimitri's body.
 Stan takes the SUV to continue the hunt, but while he is filling the gas tank, Jen ambushes him.
 A bloody gunfight follows, and Stan is shot and killed by Jen while trying to run her over.

 After failing to contact Stan on the radio, Richard speeds back home and calls a helicopter to pick him up.
 While showering, he hears a noise.
 Jen surprises him and manages to shoot him in the stomach.
 The two chase each other around the house with shotguns as Richard's blood covers every floor and wall.
 Despite his blood loss, Richard is able to catch Jen and begins strangling her, but Jen forces her hand into his exposed stomach, allowing her to retake the gun and ultimately shoot Richard dead.
 A bloodied but triumphant Jen walks out of the house as she hears the helicopter approach.